gaganmarvel/Sales-IMS-ETG/README.md

 # ETG Sales Inventory Management System
 This respository is having all the python codes with json file for making an Inventory Management System for sales during my ETG AI/ML Internship.

+It is a python based project intended to implement the Sales Inventory Management System using JSON files which provides the user to add, remove, search, update and view the products.
+It also allows customers to purchase the product.
+It then generates the bill after the purchase.

 ### This Inventory Management System is working on No SQL based database :
 1. Used 2 JSON files to store data.
 2. product.json is used for data on products.